 This life skills program will allow students to attend one workshop session as a consequence for marijuana policy infractions.
 The class provides an opportunity for learning and personal growth through discussion and group interaction.
-For Spring 2022, all MIC classes will be held online via Zoom.
+This class is open to all Illinois students, but some students are mandated to take it.

 What does it do?